 While the court has located the lock on invoking the CFAA anytime one saw fit, it has still not shut the door completely.
 The more recent Stackla v.
 Facebook found yet another platform that got into controversy via web scraping.

 Can Google claim that the data it shows for a search result is its own?
 Can Wikipedia stop us from learning from its pages?
-After all, most of the information available on the public domain of the internet belongs to individuals or the market, and no company can claim to have a monopoly over it.
+After all, most of the information available in the public domain of the internet belongs to individuals or the market, and no company can claim to have a monopoly over it.
 What companies can compete on instead, is how well they can use the data and what services they can create.
-These services can digest the open-data and produce valuable output, that can be used by businesses.
+These services can digest the open data and produce a valuable output that can be used by businesses.